You Know Your Return. Do You Know What Your Money Funds?

 What are examples of impact investments?

-Impact investments span every major asset class — stocks, ETFs, mutual funds, bonds, private equity, and even real estate.
-On the public equity side, common themes include clean energy (see top renewable picks), broader climate solutions (see top climate picks), the circular economy, healthcare access, education and inclusion, and water and biodiversity.
-You can also build impact through exclusion — for example, a fossil-free portfolio that screens out oil, gas, and coal producers.
+Impact investments span every major asset class — stocks, ETFs, mutual funds, bonds, private equity, even real estate.
+On the public-equity side, common themes include clean energy (see top renewable picks), broader climate solutions (see top climate picks), the circular economy, healthcare access, education and inclusion, and water and biodiversity.
+You can also build impact through exclusion — for example, a fossil-free portfolio that screens out oil, gas, and coal producers, or a broader basket of sustainable stocks.

 How does Ziggma measure impact?